Dr. Annemieke Kavelaars

 The University of Texas MD Anderson Cancer Center

 Department of Symptom Research

-In this project, we use behavioral and immune measures in various KO mouse strains to test the hypothesis that reduced microglial GRK2 caused by the neuroinflammatory response to cancer-therapy increases p38 activity, pro-inflammatory cytokine production and IDO expression, thereby promoting development of neuropathic pain, depressive-like behavior and other neurobehavioral symptoms.
+Specific projects include an RO1-funded study on A novel neuroimmune mechanism underlying comorbid depression and neuropathic pain.
+We use behavioral and immune measures in various KO mouse strains to test the hypothesis that reduced microglial GRK2 caused by the neuroinflammatory response to cancer-therapy increases p38 activity, pro-inflammatory cytokine production and IDO expression, thereby promoting development of neuropathic pain, depressive-like behavior and other neurobehavioral symptoms.

 A second RO1- funded study focusses on A novel molecular switch regulating transition from acute to chronic pain.
 This project is based on our recent discovery that GRK2 in sensory neurons is an important regulator of the pain response.
 GRK2 regulates cAMP signaling to Epac and its target PKCepsilon.
 Using behavioral, molecular and biochemical approaches we now aim at understanding how GRK2 regulates cAMP to EPAC signalig to promote transition to chronic pain.

 Additional studies focus on the role of infiltrating immune cells in chemotherapy-induced neuropathic pain and on the mechanisms underlying chemobrain and the potential to treat brain damage by nasal administration of mesenchymal stem cells.